ScottLogic/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Introduction

+ Building modern applications means managing complexity.
+For years, Java developers have grappled with modelling representations of complex data and relationships in a clean, maintainable way.
+More traditional Object-Oriented programming techniques provide many tools, but sometimes, it can feel that we are forcing data into structures that don't quite fit.
+ Algebraic Data Types (ADTs), a powerful concept from functional programming that's making waves in the Java world, offering an elegant solution in the programmers arsenal.

 ## What are Algebraic Data Types (ADT)?

-ADTs provide a way to define composite data types by combining other types in a structured and type-safe manner.
+Algebraic data types (ADTs) are a way to structure data in functional programming languages.
+They define a mechanism to create composite data types by combining other simpler types.
 They allow developers to model complex data structures using simpler building blocks, much like building with LEGOs.
 Think of them as custom, compound data types you design for your specific needs.
+ADTs are prevalent in functional programming due to their ability to enhance code safety, readability, and maintainability in a structured and type-safe manner.

 ## Why do we need them and what kind of problems to they help solve?

+### Readable
 ADTs make code more readable by explicitly defining the structure and possible values of complex data.
 This makes it easier to understand and reason about the code, leading to improved maintainability.
+### Enforce Constraints
 ADTs use the type system to enforce constraints on the data.
 The compiler can detect errors at compile time, preventing runtime issues that might arise from invalid data structures or operations.
+### Remove boilerplate
 Compared to using classes or structs alone, ADTs can often reduce the amount of boilerplate code needed to define and manipulate complex data.
 For example, pattern matching with ADTs often eliminates the need for lengthy if-else chains or switch statements.

 ADTs can accurately model data that has a limited set of possible states or variations.
 This is particularly useful for representing things like: